 These consolidated interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standard ("IAS") 14, "Interim Financial Reporting" using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and Interpretation issued by the International Financial Reporting Interpretations Committee ("IFRIC").
 These consolidated interim financial statements have been prepared following the same accounting policies and methods of computation as the audited consolidated financial statements for the fiscal year ended April 30, 2012.
-These consolidated interim financial statements, and the notes thereto, for the year ended April 30, 2012.
+These consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements, and the notes thereto, for the year ended April 30, 2012.